 8. Pack well and layer:

 Double-check your packing list and your suitcase a few extra times prior to departure.
 Weather in Iceland can change very quickly and even a trip in the middle of summer requires rain gear and warm under-layers.
 In every country, we visit we inevitably forget to bring some much-needed items and end up purchasing them in the local stores.

 If you run out of socks because they get wet in the waterfalls or find you need extra layers be prepared to spend.
 We saw pairs of socks for $50-$80, sweaters for $200-$300, and souvenir t-shirts for $40-$50.
 On day trips, keep an extra pair of socks and gloves in your bag because no matter how many times the guides will warn you, everyone inevitably gets wet.

 Icelanders in restaurants do not expect a tip and a 10% service fee is usually already included.
 We like to tip tour guides if they provide exceptional experiences but the norm is around 10% of the tour cost, as opposed to 15%-20% commonly expected in other countries.

 10. Take advantage of the free wi-fi:

-Iceland is one of the only countries I have visited where wi-fi is offered for free on almost every tour bus, transfer, airport, hotel and restaurant.
+Iceland is one of the few European countries where wi-fi is offered for free on almost every tour bus, transfer, airport, hotel, and restaurant.
 If you are used to pre-paying for data roaming on your devices save your money and take advantage of the free connections.